A Timeline of Local History

 1882 Bishop Salvado explored the Wongan Hills area.

-1889 First wire fencing used
+1889 First wire fencing was used

-1894 Agricultural Board established in Wongan Hills
+1894 Agricultural Board was established in Wongan Hills

-1901 Grazing leases ran out and the land opened for settlement and all known springs reserved for the use of settlers.
+1901 Grazing leases ran out and the land opened for settlement and all known springs were reserved for the use of settlers.

 1903 Wongan Hills area opened for settlement.

-Twine, Quinlan and Slater took up squatters rights.
+Twine, Quinlan and Slater took up squatters' rights.

 1905 Wave of pioneer farmers.